Buy Links – eBook

 “Inthetruck.”
 Jack ran his words together.

-Jack groaned again and Riley smiled.
-His cowboy may be a stubborn fucker but Jack knew what he had to do.
+Jack groaned again, and Riley smiled.
+His cowboy may be a stubborn fucker but deep down Jack knew what he had to do.
 He lifted his face again, but this time worry had been replaced by something else—something punctuated by the press of a hard and very interested dick against Riley’s thigh.
 Jack quirked his eyebrows.

 “Have we got time for—”